Custom Provider

 5. **Save configuration:** After filling it out, click the "Add" button to save your configuration.

-## Configure the custom AI provider
+## Configure custom AI provider

 <figure><img src="/files/e0470bfd5451844000c0de82cac3fa732ce61994" alt=""><figcaption></figcaption></figure>